Skip to content

 Troubleshooting

-incan: command not found after make install
+incan: command not found after SDK install

 Shell or editor is using an old incan / incan-lsp